• Photo of Milton Barn

 Brooder Maintenance in the Pheasant Barns

 Maintaining equipment at a farm the size of MacFarlane Pheasants is a job that requires attention.
-If you give it attention, then your equipment will work through its expected lifetime.
-If you forget, things break down and you have to spend even more time getting them back to working order. [...]
+If you give it attention, then your equipment will work through its expected lifetime. [...]

 Read Post